0mppula/KoronKorko/README.md

 # KoronKorko Web-Application

+KoronKorko is created using the MERN stack with vanilla JavaScript & CSS.
+And a remastered version has been developed using using Next.js, NextAuth, MondoDB, TypeScript & Tailwind CSS.

+Check out the remastered version of [KoronKorko][KoronKorkoNew] or its [source code][KoronKorkoCodeNew].

 ## What is KoronKorko?

 [KoronKorko][0] is a finance web-application developed by [Omar Kraidié][dev].
-KoronKorko has many different types of finance calculators.
+KoronKorko has different types of finance calculators.
 All the available calculators are listed below in this `README.md` file.

 The users of KoronKorko can select a currency in which the monetary results of the calculators are printed.
 The selected currency will be saved either in local storage or in the authenticated users preferences.

-In Addition, authenticated users can:
+Authenticated users can:

--   create and save new calculations
+-   create new and save new calculations
 -   edit existing calculations
 -   import previously saved calculations
 -   delete previously saved calculations

-KoronKorko is created using the the MERN stack.

 ## Calculators of KoronKorko